d-reinhold/async-priority-queue/README.md

 #### clear(priority)

 Clears the queue for a particular priority ('low', 'mid', or 'high').
-Useful for when your UI is changing to an unrelated route and you want to cancel all low priority tasks you have queued up (i.e. `GET` requests for the old UI that are no longer relevant).
+Useful for when your UI is changing to an unrelated view and you want to cancel all low priority tasks you have queued up (i.e. `GET` requests for the old UI that are no longer relevant).

 #### enqueue(task)